MaleficCompose/MaleficNavigation/README.md

 }
 ```

-### 2. Define Routes in YAML
+### 2. Define Routes in a config format

-Create a `routes.yaml` file to define the routes through your application.
+Currently, only YAML, JSON, and XML are supported.
+Provided is an example of a `routes.yaml` file to define the routes through the application.
 Each route should have a name and a composable.
 The hidden aspect decides if it is shown in the sidebar.
 If you use your own sidebar implementation, which I would highly recommend, then that does not really matter.
 The parameters should be defined after that.
 The names of the parameters should be consistent with whatever they are named in the composable.
 A `?` after a parameter name indicates that it is optional.
-For example:

 ```yaml
 routes: